 Not everyone is lucky enough to have access to a garden.
 If it is a dry day, put bedding towels, jeans, and joggers out, even in the winter, then the worse of the wet comes out, and things dry quicker than the airer or radiators.
-The theory is that if the ground is dry outside, then the washing will dry.
+The theory is that if the ground is dry outside, the washing will dry.
 I’ve found this to be mostly true, although you might have to finish them off indoors to get the dampness out.

 7. Bannister over the landing.

-This is a popular place to hang bedding as it allows all the air to circulate your linens.
+This is a popular place to hang bedding as it allows all the air to circulate to your linens.
 Warm air rises, so this is the ideal spot to dry bulky items like duvets, bedding, and towels.

 8. The launderette